 Alarm code F16 Alarm meaning High-pressure sensor trouble (abnormal rise in high pressure) (In some cases this may not be the result of a high-pressure sensor malfunction.)
-Alarm conditions High-pressure SW activated although the detected pressure was lower (3.03 MPa or below) than the high-pressure SW activation pressure: Undershift High-pressure SW failed to activate although the detected pressure was higher (3.43 MPa or above) than the high-pressure SW activation pressure: Overshift The saturation temperature at the detected pressure is 5°C or more below the highest indoorunit E1 temperature continuously for 30 minutes.
+Alarm conditions High-pressure SW activated although the detected pressure was lower (3.03 MPa or below) than the high-pressure SW activation pressure: Undershift High-pressure SW failed to activate although the detected pressure was higher (3.43 MPa or above) than the high-pressure SW activation pressure: Overshift The saturation temperature at the detected pressure is 5°C or more below the highest indoor-unit E1 temperature continuously for 30 minutes.
 High-pressure sensor disconnected or open circuit.
 Probable cause (1) High-pressure sensor malfunction (2) Failure to connect the connector to the outdoor unit PCB (3) Failure to open the service valve (4) Clogged tubing (5) Valve leakage (6) Over-charging (7) Outdoor unit PCB failure (8) Electrical noise Check (1) High-pressure sensor failure Check the sensor resistance value.
-(Use a tester and measure the resistance between sensor No. 1 and No. 3) Resistance of less than 10kΩ indicates a short circuit or other trouble.
-Resistance of 10kΩ - 200kΩ is normal.
+(Use a tester and measure the resistance between sensor No. 1 and No. 3) Resistance of lokΩ - 200kΩ is normal.
 Resistance of more than 200kΩ indicates an open circuit or other trouble.
 Connect a gauge to the high-pressure outlet and check for changes in the value dispalyed by the monitoring software, and for large deviation of the gauge pressure.
 During heating, check whether the temperature is lower than the highest indoor-unit E1 temperature.
 The pressure detected by the high-pressure sensor is the highest pressure in the system.
 Therefore during heating the converted saturation temperature will never be lower than any indoor-unit E1 temperature.
-During cooling this temperature will never be lower than the outdoor unit liquid temperature.
 (2) Failure to open the service valve, clogged tubing, valve leakage, over-charging.
 In all of these cases an alarm occurs when there are rapid pressure fluctuations and tracking of the detected pressure is poor.
-Check the open/closed status of the valve.
 Check for clogging of the tubing.
 To check for clogging, disconnect the high-pressure sensor from the PCB and check whether the high-pressure SW activates.
-Check for valve leakage and over-charging When valve leakage or over-charging occurs, refrigerant is likely to accumulate in the oudoor units or indoor units, resulting in a sudden rise in pressure at start that occurs before the refrigerant in the heat exchanger is discharged.
+Check for valve leakage and over-charging when rise in pressure at start that occurs before the refrigerant in the heat exchanger is discharged.
 The representative valves to check are the liquid valves and mechanical valves.
 (3) Outdoor unit PCB failure • The check items are the same as for a high-pressure sensor malfunction.
 A normal PCB is needed to determine whether the problem is a PCB failure or a pressure sensor malfunction.
-If an abnormality was fo A normal PCB is needed to determine whether the problem is a PCB failure or a pressure
+If an abnormality was found at the check again.
+Trouble is orderected: High-pressure sensor malfunction.